 About the Curriculum

-Immersion with patients and health care systems from the first days of medical school, integrated with active small group discussions, will drive your development as a humanistic physician and your discovery of basic science, clinical science, and health systems sciences concepts.
+Immersion with patients and health care systems from the first days of medical school, integrated with active small group discussions, will drive your professional development as you explore the basic and clinical sciences, health systems science and the health humanities.

-Our small class size allows for one-on-one mentoring from our core faculty, and you will also be a part of a “student-centered educational home” that is designed to support diverse, inter-professional longitudinal learning relationships.
-This entire program of individualized “coaching” will ensure that you are able to take full advantage your experiential learning opportunities.
+Our small class size allows for one-on-one mentoring from our core faculty as well as longitudinal learning relationships with a diverse group of health professionals in our clinical practice and community service sites.
+This entire program of individualized “coaching” will ensure you are able to take full advantage of your experiential learning opportunities.

 A Culture of Respect and Humanistic Care